iFred09/libimobiledevice-windows/README.md

-Libimobiledevice compiled for Windows
+Libimobiledevice compiled for Windows<br>
-Updated 10/07/2017.
+Updated 10/07/2017.<br>
 Compiled by iFred09 with MinGW32